-Contact us 509-663-4289 ext 1006
+Contact us 509-663-4289 ext.
+1006

-At Wenatchee Rescue Mission, we aim to revolutionize how we assist those experiencing homelessness.
+At Wenatchee Rescue Mission, We believe in being the hands and feet of Jesus.
+We aim to revolutionize how we assist those experiencing homelessness.
 Our primary focus is to make a positive impact on our community.
 With the help of our dedicated staff and volunteers, we strive to bring about change.
-By offering aid, optimism, and opportunities, we work towards creating practical solution
+By offering prayer, aid, optimism, and o

 In 1984, Charles Hutchins (Hutch) came to Wenatchee to visit relatives.
 He befriended a homeless person and found no homeless shelters in the area.
 So, Hutch found an old abandoned hotel in south Wenatchee, signed a 25 - year lease on it, and moved into the back room with plans to renovate it into a homeless shelter.
 This was in November